What is Data Science?

 Data Engineer

-Data engineers manage exponential amounts of rapidly changing data.
-They focus on the development, deployment, management, and optimization of data pipelines and infrastructure to transform and transfer data to data scientists for querying.
+Data engineers manage exponentially growing and rapidly changing data.
+They focus on developing, deploying, managing, and optimizing data pipelines and infrastructure to transform and transfer data to data scientists and data analysts for querying.

 Skills needed: Programming languages (Java, Scala), NoSQL databases (MongoDB, Cassandra DB), frameworks (Apache Hadoop)